ARTIFAKE: ART INVADES FAKES

-Be a part in ARTIFAKE: ART INVADES PROPAGANDA international project carried out in Poland, Ukraine and Armenia about the spreading disinformation and manipulation.
+ARTIFAKE: ART INVADES PROPAGANDA international project carried out in Poland, Ukraine and Armenia about the spreading disinformation and manipulation.

 ARTIFAKE (Art Invades Fakes) is a transnational project, which aims to promote media literacy and critical thinking in Ukraine, Poland and Armenia by exploring propaganda through transnational street art.